GSA/piv-guides/pages/locally-trusted-ocsp.md

 These are examples of local <!-- When you say "local," are you referring to "local network configurations," as above, or do you mean "organizational"? -->risk decisions that must be carefully considered.
 Security best practices and sound risk decisions should always shape an OSCP Responder's deployment design.

+## Before you begin **CB STOPPED HERE**

+Before you begin, it is recommended that you review the [Implementing an OCSP Responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/) series on Microsoft TechNet.
+These documents include supporting information that has been omitted from this document.

-## Prerequisites
+### Prerequisites

 #### Required:

   * A locally trusted Root CA to issue OCSP Responder certificates
   * Windows 2012 R2 server

 Because of its limited, local-only scope and special content requirements, it is recommended that a new, dedicated **Root CA** <!-- What is a Root CA vs. a CA mentioned above? -->be used to issue locally trusted OCSP Responder certificates.
 (Additional details for configuring the Root CA may be found in the procedures below.
 Supplemental information is contained in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1).)

 #### Recommended:

   * Hardware Security Module (HSM)
-  * Certificate Policy (CP) and Certification Practices Statement (CPS):  Documented security policies and procedures for deployment and operation OCSP Responder certificate issuing CA and the OCSP Responder(s).
+  * CP and CPS:  Documented security policies and procedures for deploying and operating the OCSP Responder certificate-issuing Root CA and OCSP Responder(s). <!-- More than one OCSP Responder? -->
 	 - Recommend leveraging one or more relevant CP(s) published by a CA(s) you rely on for requirements.

 > <i class="icon-info"></i>  CA installation, HSM configuration, and policy documents are not covered in detail by this document.

-Before you begin, it is recommended that you review the [Implementing an OCSP Responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/) series on Microsoft TechNet.
-These documents include supporting information that has been omitted from this document.

 ## Install Microsoft OCSP Responder
-Microsoft Windows Server 2012 R2 was chosen for inclusion in this document because it is generally available across Federal agencies.
-Please note that other products may be configured to provide locally trusted service and until such time as additional guidance is available you are encouraged to speak directly with these product vendors regarding configuration.
+Microsoft Windows Server 2012 R2 was the chosen example for this document because it is generally available across Federal Government agencies.
+Other products may also be configured to provide a locally trusted service. <!-- If guidance documents are not yet available for these products...? -->Until such time as additional guidance is available for these products, you are encouraged to speak directly with the vendors regarding configuration.

-### Software Installation
+### Software installation
 Before beginning the installation, ensure your server is named and joined to the appropriate domain.
 Changing the server name or domain after installation can corrupt the configuration.
 Your server will also need outbound Internet access to download remote CRLs.
 In most cases, CRLs are available over HTTP/80.

 Use the *Add Roles and Features Wizard* to add the *Active Directory Certificate Services* (ADCS) role to Windows 2012 R2.

 ![Select Active Directory Certificate Services (ADCS)](../img/local-ocsp-cfg-adcs.png)

 The wizard will prompt you add required features, add them, and then continue through the wizard until you reach *Role Services*.
-At this point, ensure you remove Certification Authority, and add Online Responder.
+At this point, ensure that you remove Certification Authority, and add Online Responder.

 ![Select Online Responder](../img/local-ocsp-cfg-role-services2.png)